marcsingleton/marcsingleton.github.io/content/_index.md

 title = "Home"
 +++

-This website is under construction.
-Stay tuned while I update it!
+Hi! 👋 This is my personal website for my musings and stray thoughts on all things coding, statistics, and biology.
+It's currently under construction, so pardon my dust while I put it together.